zman51500/GCUProj/README.md

 ## 📄 License

-FastF1 is licensed under the MIT License - see the LICENSE file for details.
+FastF1 is licensed under the MIT License

 ## 🏎️ Acknowledgments